Aircloak/aircloak/air/docs/content/datastores.md

 MongoDB only supports `INNER JOIN` natively.
 Aircloak Insights will emulate all other JOIN-types.
 Furthermore, when a collection is sharded, even `INNER JOIN` has to be emulated.

+#### Discovery queries

+Since global aggregators require emulation, discovery queries for isolating columns will be (at least) partially emulated.
+This means data about each individual column will need to be streamed into the cloak, in order to compute the final result.
+Cloak startup might be significantly delayed because of that.
+See [Manually classifying isolating columns](/ops/configuration.md#manually-classifying-isolating-columns) on how to circumvent this problem.